noScribe

 - The whisper AI can sometimes get stuck in a loop of repeating text, especially on longer audio files.
 If this happens, try to transcribe shorter sections (using the "Start" and "Stop" fields in noScribe), and join them manually.

 - Speaker identification: In some recordings, the AI used by noScribe may not be able to tell the voices of certain speakers apart, even if they sound quite different to the human ear.
-It may also happen that noScribe identifies more speakers in a recording then there actually are.
 Check the results carefully.

-- The whisper AI can sometimes hallucinate, especially in silent parts of the recording when it interprets background noise as 'text'.
-Check your transcripts carefully.
+- The whisper AI can sometimes hallucinate, especially in silent parts of the recording when it interprets background noise as 'text' (see this study from the Cornell University for more info about the issue).

 - Also in the user config directory you will find a folder named log with detailed log-files for every transcript (also unfinished ones).
 This can be helpful in the case of any errors.
 Be aware though that these files also contain the text of your transcripts which might include sensitive information.